 - 1. If bringing hazardous chemicals to campus, Safety Data Sheets must be provided.
 Must have prior approval by department chairperson and/or safety personnel. - 2.
 Must supply containers to collect chemical and/or biological hazardous waste.
 Will be responsible for disposing of any hazardous waste. - 3.
 No Smoking, Eating, or Drinking inside the lab. - 4.
 Personal Protective Equipment. - Always wear chemical splash-proof safety goggles while working in the lab.
-If you forget to bring goggles, then ones will be provided. - Wear long pants, button or snapped lab coat with sleeves down and shoes without open toes. - Wear appropriate gloves when handling chemicals (nitrile gloves are available, upon request). - 5.
-Personal belongings must be placed in the designated area only. - 6.
-Location (and proper use) of safety features in the lab. - Safety features include: - ✓ Fire Exits - ✓ Fire alarm pull station
+If you forget to bring goggles, then ones will be provided. - Wear long pants (no leggings or similar tight-fitting pants, shorts, or short skirts), button or snapped lab coat with sleeves down and shoes without open toes (no sandals, Crocs, or cloth sneakers). - Wear appropriate gloves when handling chemicals (nitrile gloves are available, upon request).
+Do NOT wear gloves outside of lab.
+Before leaving the lab, throw away gloves and wash hands thoroughly. - If you wear a face mask, then disposable face masks will be provided to prevent contamination of the face mask with chemicals.
+At the end of lab, wash hands thoroughly, throw away disposable face mask and put back original face mask. - 5.
+Personal belongings must be placed in the designated area only.

+6. Location (and proper use) of safety features in the lab.